 - an article published by the ISPE (January/February 2014, Vol. 34, No.1) ‘Evaluation of Controlled Manufacturing Environments following an Air Handling Unit Shutdown’.

-What do the standards say?
+What do the standards say about cleanroom maintenance?

 A structured approach to clean room maintenance can be reached by applying relevant standards and industry experience.